 People who smoke often develop a cough.
-This cough is caused by the body clearing out the chemicals that enter the airways and lungs through tobacco use.
+Smoking causes a cough as the body is clearing out the chemicals that enter the airways and lungs through tobacco use.

 If the cough is persistent, lasting for more than 3 weeks, it is known as smoker’s cough.
 While the cough may begin as a dry cough, it can eventually produce phlegm.
 Other symptoms include a sore throat and chest pain.